Trump Golf Course Features Monument To Fake Battle #FakeHistory

-On Thursday, used Twitter Donald Trump to lament his disdain for the removal of Confederate monuments across the country.
+On Thursday, Donald Trump used Twitter to lament his disdain for the removal of Confederate monuments across the country.
 According to Trump, it is “sad” that “history and culture” are being ripped apart with the removal of the disputed and divisive monuments.
 The POTUS went on to explain that you “can’t change history,” and wondered if statues of George Washington and Thomas Jefferson may be next on the list of American monuments to be forcibly removed from their bases and relegated to the dark basement of history.

-“…the beauty that is being taken out of our cities, towns and parks will be greatly missed and never able to be comparably replaced.”
+…the beauty that is being taken out of our cities, towns and parks will be greatly missed and never able to be comparably replaced!

 The widespread removal of Confederate monuments seems to be moving ahead more rapidly than ever before following last weekend’s deadly white nationalist rally in Charlottesville, Virginia.
-The controversial gathering of alt-right supporters, KKK members, neo-Nazis, white nationalists and white supremacists resulted in the death of 32-year-old Heather Heyer, who was protesting against the sentiments of the rally.
+The controversial gathering of alt-right supporters, KKK members, neo-Nazis, white nationalists, and white supremacists resulted in the death of 32-year-old Heather Heyer, who was protesting against the sentiments of the rally.
 Trump was slow to remark on the tragedy, and initially took to Twitter to lay the blame for Heyer’s death on the shoulders of “both sides” of the event, decrying “all that hate stands for” rather than condemning white nationalism outright.

 We ALL must be united & condemn all that hate stands for.
 There is no place for this kind of violence in America.
 Lets come together as one!